A specialization inequality for tropical complexes: Proof of the specialization inequality

 \begin{proof} The proof is by induction the dimension~$m$.
 If $m = 1$, then $s$ is a ridge and we're done.
 Otherwise, by assumption, $C_s \setminus D_s$ is affine, and affine varieties contain no complete subvarieties of positive dimension.
 However, $\overline E \cap C_s$ is a divisor in $C_s$ and so of dimension $m - 1 \geq 1$.
 Thus, $\overline E$ must intersect $D_s$ and thus $C_{s'}$ for some $(n-m+1)$-simplex $s'$ containing $s$.
 Applying the inductive hypothesis, we get that $\overline E$ intersects $C_r$ for some ridge~$r$. \end{proof}

-Proposition~\ref{prop:locally-closed-affine} gives us a tool for proving that the refined specialization contains a given vertex of the dual complex, and together with Lemma~\ref{lem:subdivision-refined} below, it can be used to give a proof of Theorem~\ref{thm:specialization} for degenerations whose locally closed strata are affine.
-However, Theorem~\ref{thm:specialization} applies not only to degenerations where the locally closed strata are affine, but also to those which are only robust in the top two dimensions.
-In such cases, the conclusion of Proposition~\ref{prop:locally-closed-affine} doesn't necessarily hold, as shown by Example~\ref{ex:blow-up}.
+Proposition~\ref{p:locally-closed-affine} gives us a tool for proving that the refined specialization contains a given vertex of the dual complex, and together with Lemma~\ref{l:subdivision-refined} below, it can be used to give a proof of Theorem~\ref{t:specialization} for degenerations whose locally closed strata are affine.
+However, Theorem~\ref{t:specialization} applies not only to degenerations where the locally closed strata are affine, but also to those which are only robust in the top two dimensions.
+In such cases, the conclusion of Proposition~\ref{p:locally-closed-affine} doesn't necessarily hold, as shown by Example~\ref{ex:blow-up}.
 However, we can still ensure that the refined specialization preserves point containment, so long as the point is chosen sufficiently generically.

-\begin{lem} Assume that $R$ is complete and that $\X$ is robust in dimension $n-1$ and~$n$ and that the locally closed strata of dimension at most $n-2$ are affine.
-Then for any vertex~$v$ in~$\Delta$, there exists a $K$-point~$x$ in~$\X$ such that for any effective divisor~$E \subset \X_\eta$ containing~$x$, the refined specialization of~$E$ contains~$v$. \end{lem}
+\begin{lem} Assume that $R$ is complete, with fraction field $K$, and that $\X$ is robust in dimension $n-1$ and~$n$ and that the locally closed strata of dimension at most $n-2$ are affine.
+Then for any vertex~$v$ in~$\Delta$, there exists a $K$-point~$x$ in~$\X$ such that for any effective divisor~$E \subset X$ containing~$x$, the refined specialization of~$E$ contains~$v$. \end{lem}

 Since the crux of this lemma is using the robustness hypothesis, we first prove a couple of results about big divisors.
 We begin with an application of Bertini's theorem to the connectedness of big divisors.